setasenarandata/personal-site-v2/README.md

 ## Usage

 Feel free to clone, fork, or download this repository and modify it according to your needs.
+Show me some love by leaving the footer as it is.
 You can use it as a starting point for your website or customize it to suit your preferences.

 ## Features